Frank O. Rogers

 Francis Owington "Rogers (October 21, 1876 – November 8, 1939) was an American college football player and physician.

-Early years
+Early life

 Rogers was born on October 21, 1876, in Salisbury, North Carolina, to B. F. Rogers and Mattie Harkey.

 University of North Carolina

 Rogers was a prominent quarterback for the North Carolina Tar Heels football team of the University of North Carolina.
 In his freshman year he was captain of the team.

 1898

 Rogers was captain of the undefeated, Southern champion 1898 team.
 It is the only undefeated team in the history of UNC football.
 He was selected All-Southern, "and exhibited generalship of a high order."

 Physician

 Rogers was then educated in medicine at the University of Maryland School of Medicine, receiving his M. D. in 1901.
 He was once a resident physician at St. Joseph's Hospital in Baltimore and then a practicing physician in Concord, North Carolina.
 Much later he practiced in Little Rock, Arkansas.